The Difference Between a Facelift and a Mini-Lift

-Due to the comprehensiveness of this process, the facelift will eliminate jowls, sagging under the chin, and deep creases between the mouth and nose.
+Due to the comprehensiveness of this process, the facelift will rejuvenate the jowls, sagging under the chin, and deep creases between the mouth and the chin.

 A facelift only addresses the lower two-thirds of the face.
 It is common for people to combine other procedures with a facelift to receive the results they desire.
-Procedures such as eyelid surgery, brow lift, or neck contouring are common surgeries combined with a facelift.
+Procedures such as eyelid surgery, cheek lift surgery (mid-facelift), brow lift, or neck contouring are common surgeries combined with a facelift.

 What Is the Mini-Lift?